 The advantages of dental bridges are

-Low cost – this makes them very accessible to a wide range of people;
+• Low cost – this makes them accessible to a wide range of people;

-Quick fabrication – the procedure of making them is relatively fast, allowing people to restore their smile in a shorter time frame compare to other dental solutions;
+• Quick fabrication – the process is relatively fast, so people can restore their smile in a shorter time frame compared with other dental solutions;

-Easy placement – they can be fitted with minimal discomfort and without need of invasive surgery.
+• Easy placement – dentists can fit them with minimal discomfort and without invasive surgery.

 Disadvantages